nvim-treesitter/nvim-treesitter/README.md

 ## Locals

 These queries can be used to look up definitions and references to identifiers in a given scope.
-They are used, e.g., by the `nvim-treesitter-refactor` plugin.
+They are not used in this plugin and are provided for (limited) backward compatibility.

 # Advanced setup